jovanhorvat/trackado-open-api/README.md

 Each endpoint manipulates or displays information related to the Category, specified by the user.

 * [List categories](categories/get-categories.md) : `GET /api/v2/categoryapi/GetCategories`

+### Business unit endpoints

+Each endpoint manipulates or displays information related to the Category, specified by the user.

+* [List business units](business-units/get-business-units.md) : `GET /api/v2/businessunitapi/GetBusinessunits`